 SFMTA parking meters on blocks within walking distance of AT&T Park operate from 9am to 10pm Monday to Saturday and until 6pm on special event Sundays.
-These meters are priced at $3, $5, or $7/hour for events, depending on the distance to the ballpark.
+These meters are priced at $7/hour for events.
 These policies help make more parking spots available in South Beach and Mission Bay and help reduce congestion by discouraging circling for free or cheap parking near the ballpark.

 |Hours of operation||Regular rates||Event rates||Time limits|

 |Daytime 9am to 6pm*||$0.50-7.00/hour||$7/hour||4 hours or no limit|

 |Evenings 6pm to 10pm**||$0.50/hour|